Top

 How Much Do Treks Cost in India and Bhutan?

-The major components of a trek are wages, followed by food, fuel and in-field charges.
-These amounts are much the same across the Himalaya and the only major difference is permits and fees, and transport.
+The major components of a trek are transport, wages, food, fuel and in-field charges.
+These amounts are much the same across the Himalaya and the only major difference is permits and fees, and the profit made by the company.
 Let’s clarify the comparison for you:

-• Trekking in India costs from about US$80 to US$180 per day per person – slightly less then Nepal as the permits are cheaper in most areas.
+• Trekking in India costs from about US$80 to US$180+ per day per person – slightly less then Nepal as permits are a bit cheaper in most areas.

-• Bhutan treks cost US$250 per person per day, plus supplements for small groups.
-This is more than Nepal because the government also charges an environmental tax.
+• Bhutan treks cost US$350+ per person per day, plus supplements for small groups.
+This is more than Nepal because the government also charges a US$100/day sustainable tourism tax.

-To be honest, it would be wonderful if Nepal and India also charged an environmental tax and used it to clear up rubbish along the trails and in villages!!
+To be honest, it would be wonderful if Nepal and India also charged a sustainable tourism tax and used it to clear up rubbish along the trails and in villages!!

 Congratulations for getting through How Much Do Treks Cost!